stephanbcbauer/standards.catena-x.github.io/blog/2023-10-27-OfficeHours.md

 ### Security

 - GitGuardian License prolonged
-- Working on a Snyk License for Tractus-X together with EF
+- Working on a Snyk License for Tractus-X together with Eclipse Foundation
 - Security assessments will be migrated from Confluence to GitHub
 - Working on a bug bounty program